-C# GZipStream Example (DeflateStream)This C# example program uses GZipStream to compress a file.
-It requires System.IO.Compression.
+C# GZipStream Example (DeflateStream)Use GZipStream from System.IO.Compression to compress a file.
+Handle DeflateStream as well.

 This class compresses data.
 It saves data efficiently—such as in compressed log files.
 GZIP has a file header, while DEFLATE does not.Compress Data